balancer/balancer-api/README.md

 #### Capacity Related

+- UPDATE_POOLS_INTERVAL_IN_MINUTES - default: 1 - How frequently to run the update pools lambda.
 - DECORATE_POOLS_INTERVAL_IN_MINUTES - default: 5 - How frequently to run the decorate pools lambda.
 - DYNAMODB_POOLS_READ_CAPACITY - default: 25 - The read capacity of the `pools` DynamoDB table.
 - DYNAMODB_POOLS_WRITE_CAPACITY - default: 25 - The write capacity of the `pools` DynamoDB table.